Osamakahen/freobus-extension/README.md

 ## Overview

 FreoBus Wallet is a browser extension that provides a secure and user-friendly interface for managing Web3 assets and interacting with decentralized applications.
-Built with TypeScript and React, it offers a robust set of features for both users and developers.
+Built with TypeScript, React, and Vite, it offers a robust set of features for both users and developers.

 ## Key Features